apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**LIVE RADAR: Track the nor'easter hitting Boston, bringing snow to some**
+**Why scientists are chasing the eclipse with sounding rockets and high-altitude planes**

-You can read more about it [here](http://www.nbcboston.com/weather/storm-boston-weather-radar/3327342/).
+You can read more about it [here](https://www.cnn.com/2024/04/03/world/total-eclipse-science-research-scn/index.html).

 ## Requirements
 - Python 3.8